 Spencer Fynaardt Makaihla Jones Ashley Morris Connor Rudd Carolyn Thompson

 Lindsay is a 2011 graduate of Virginia Tech, where she graduated with honors, earning a Bachelor of Arts in Interdisciplinary Studies.
-She also has her teaching endorsement from Old Dominion University and is currently a 6th grade English teacher at Pocahontas Middle School in Powhatan, Virginia.
+She also has her teaching endorsement from Old Dominion University and is currently a 3rd grade Reading/Language Arts teacher at Pocahontas Elementary School in Powhatan, Virginia.
 Lindsay has been involved in baton twirling since she was 6 years old, winning many state, regional, and national titles as a twirler with the Royalettes.
 While she loves coaching all areas of baton twirling, 2-baton and 3-baton are her favorite routines to create.

 Rachael de Villiers

 Rachael currently lives in New York City, New York and assists with coaching at competitions and other practices when she comes home to visit.
 She has been twirling since age 10 and began her coaching involvement at age 13 after being asked to help coach the beginner twirlers.
 She graduated from Virginia Commonwealth University with a B.S. in Psychology and a focus in Human Resource Management.
 She is currently pursuing her M.S. in Human Resources at New York Institute of Technology and has held progressive roles in Human Resources Management over the past six years.
-She is now the Head of People (HR) for Ales Group USA which manufactures, distributes, and sells 5 luxury French cosmetics brands including Phyto hair care.
 Rachael has won state, regional, and national titles, and is proud to have been instrumental in coaching many Royalettes who twirl for their universities today.
 She enjoys coaching all levels and types of twirling with an emphasis on technical execution & personal goal-accountability.

 Diane J. Gunnels, Director and Head Coach